-Jewish water-baptism was NOT something new to NT Jewish-Christians but required for confession and repentance from sin
+Water-Baptism – BT5: Jewish water-baptism was NOT something new to Jewish-Christians

 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.

 In the Old Testament (OT), ritual purification of a thing or person was always by complete immersion so that all parts of the thing or person were cleansed by the ritual, especially considering that the main Hebrew word mikvah was used of the “collection or gathering of the waters” (a).
 King Solomon’s temple had a 15 foot diameter x 7.5 foot high basin along with 10, 240-gallon basins for this ritual (b).
 The mikvah is also the basin or “vessel” in which the ceremonial washing occurs.
 Ancient mikvahs dating from before the late 1st century can be found throughout the land of Israel as well as in historic communities of the Jewish Diaspora (c).
 The Jews believed that immersion in water was absolutely necessary and that the water must touch every part of the body to become ritually katharos ‘clean, purged, pure, unmixed.’ <Notes> a) Genesis 1:9, b) 1 Kings 7:23, 7:38 and 2 Chronicles 4:2, c) after the temple was destroyed in 70 A.D.